Nv Poetry Out Loud 2026

-Celebrating the tapestry of American stories
+Celebrating the Tapestry of American Stories

 The 21st annual Nevada Poetry Out Loud state competition convened in person on March 7, 2026 on the University of Nevada, Reno campus at the Joe Crowley Student Union theater.
 Participants from six counties competed to represent Nevada at the National Finals in Washington, D.C.
 This year’s focus was America250 in commemoration of the 250th signing of the Declaration of Independence, featuring poems commemorating the rich tapestry of American stories.